VirgilSecurity/virgil-ratchet-x/README.md

 ### Encrypt and decrypt messages

 #### Encrypting messages
 In order to encrypt messages for the group chat, use the `encrypt` function.
 This function allows you to encrypt data and strings.
 You still need to use message serialization to transfer encrypted messages between users.
-And do not forget to update session in storage as its state is changed on every encrypt operation!
+And do not forget to update sessions in storage as their state is changed with every encryption operation!

 - Use the following code-snippets to encrypt strings:
 ```swift